Helping Your Family Keep What You Worked So Hard To Build

 A common fear among successful entrepreneurs is that the substantial amount of wealth they have amassed will be squandered if it ends up in the hands of children or other beneficiaries who are not adequately prepared to handle it.

 We can alleviate these concerns through the implementation of smart estate planning tools such as a family incentive trust.
 These trusts can stipulate that beneficiaries receive payments from the trust only after achieving specified goals such as education, internships, employment or successfully treating alcohol or drug addiction.

 We welcome the opportunity to review your situation and recommend the best strategy to incorporate family business planning into your estate plan.
 Our lawyers work with clients from offices in Greenwich, Connecticut, as well as White Plains and Bridgehampton, New York.
-Call us or use our contact form to schedule an appointment.
+Call us at 203-896-4504 or use our contact form to schedule an appointment.